matthewchoat/Quote-Generator/README.md

 <img src="https://matthewchoat.netlify.com/splurty.png" />

-You can visit the Heroku deploy of this application and submit your own dining reviews here: https://splurty-matthew-choat.herokuapp.com/
+You can visit the Heroku deploy of this application and submit your own inspiring quotes here: https://splurty-matthew-choat.herokuapp.com/